|

 this.get(0)^exponent.get(0) *

-modulo modulus
+this.get(1)^exponent.get(1)... modulo modulus up to

 the length of this vector.
-The result will be stored in result
+The result will be stored in result.
+The bases in this vector and the exponents must be in

 normal form, i.e., not montgomerized.

-is used as one of them, the three other temporaries
+Internally four temporaries are needed.
+The argument result is used as one of them, the three other temporaries

 must be passed explicitely.
-The four arguments result
+The four arguments result,

-and temp_3
+temp_1, temp_2 and temp_3 must be

 pairwise different references and they must also differ from